Foster206/Acoustic-Leak-Finder/README.md

 Connect the computer or phone to the Wi-Fi network configured by the ESP32.

-The Wi-Fi credentials are configured in the firmware and are not included in this repository.
+The SSID and password are configured in the firmware.
+The public repository does not contain a real Wi-Fi password.

 3. Start a Local Server